jthulhu/beans/doc/src/concepts/parser.md

 2. `Expression MULTIPLY Expression` is a *handle* for `Expression`, so we *reduce it*.
 We get `Expression ADD Expression`.
-3. Finally, `Expression ADD Expression` is a handle `Expression` too, so after reduction we have left `Expression`.
+3. Finally, `Expression ADD Expression` is a handle `Expression` too, so after reduction we are left with `Expression`.

 Here, our recognition ends successfully: the input `1+2*3` is an arithmetic expression, or at least according to our definition.